Markofka007/SDTagSearch/README.md

 # Usage
 1. Download `main.py`
+2. Run `pip install Pillow`
-2. Modify `input_dir` (line 7) to the directory with your StableDiffusion generated images
+3. Modify `input_dir` (line 7) to the directory with your StableDiffusion generated images
-3. Run the code
+4. Run the code